 - Jal Mahal

 - City Palace of Udaipur

 - Lake Pichola

-East meets West in this sun-soaked state, where Indian culture intertwines with Portuguese influences left over from a 500-year occupation.
+East meets West in this sun-soaked state, where Indian culture intertwines with Portuguese influences leftover from a 500-year occupation.
 Goa has two main tourist seasons: winter and summer.
-In the winter time, tourists from abroad (mainly Europe) come to Goa to enjoy the splendid climate.
+In the wintertime, tourists from abroad (mainly Europe) come to Goa to enjoy the splendid climate.
 In the summertime (which, in Goa, is the rainy season), tourists from across India come to spend the holidays.

-Must places to see in Goa:
+Must place to see in Goa:

 - Agonda Beach